Amos47/2400/Chapter2/Ch02_Backstory.md

 ##Chapter 2 - Backstory ![Flashlight](https://raw.githubusercontent.com/robertriordan/2400/master/Images/icons/32/time_mach_1.png)

+Make sure to read the Basics main-chapter before reading this.

 ### The five faces of information
 Below is an infographic of sorts, showing the five *faces* of information.
 The faces and their characteristics are from a (highly recommended) 2012 book by *Joel Katz* entitled *Designing Information: Human factor and common sense in design* (2012, John Wiley & Sons).
 <a name="katz"></a>